 It’s that time of year.
 Crunch time.
-Recitals, summer camps (if you are holding them), registration all get put on top of our regular responsibilities.
+Recitals, summer camps (if you are holding them), and studio re-registration all get put on top of our regular responsibilities.
 On the one hand, it’s an exciting time of new possibilities & ideas.
 On the other hand, it’s stressful wondering if the finances are going to work out so those new possibilities & ideas can become reality.

 Remember you are more than a teacher.
 Notice I didn’t mention piano?
 You are more than a teacher.
 You are also a confidant, advocate, cheerleader, life coach, & so much more.